 For the future of VR, UHPD or Ultra High Pixel Density displays would be my educated guess - They will be ultra thin and flexible with a much higher pixel density, offering a whopping 3000 PPI and not just within the focused area of your eyes.
 Latency will be vastly reduced and motion sickness will become a thing of the past.
 This would be a vast improvement over the Valve Index, as it only has a PPI of 598 PPI per eye, whereas UHPD will have 1500+!

 The next step is AR contact lenses.
 Already in development.

-I’m glad that the FOV (field of view) didn’t change.
-As it predecessor, it still remains at 110°, which is the ‘norm’ whereas the Quest lies slightly lower at 100°.
+I’m glad that the FOV (field of view) didn’t change on the Rift S. As it predecessor, it still remains at 110°, which is the ‘norm’ whereas the Quest lies slightly lower at 100°.

 Oculus decided to do without mounted headphones and instead integrated the speakers into the strap.
 Sound-wise this was a step back from the original Rift, but Oculus has made up for it by improving other features.

 Both the Oculus Rift S and Quest follow suit when it comes to sound.
 It does the job, but the audio isn’t great by any means.
 You could use headphones, but it’s awkward to fit them over or under the Rift S’s “Halo” type head-strap.
 To top it off, if you wear glasses, it becomes more frustrating and somewhat uncomfortable.